Darryl Wilson - CEO, Marketing Manager

 Although being what is colloquially referred to as a Jafa, Anton hasn’t lived in Auckland for a number of years, preferring to call the Bay of Islands home.
 When travelling to Malaysia by container ship he realised how much he enjoys being on the water.
 Gaining his maritime qualifications in Nelson, he's decided this part of the country can give him the experiences he seeks.

 Coming to us from Canada, this is Kaitlyn's first OE.
 She is an experienced boat driver guide based in the Canadian Rockies, leading adventures on Maligne Lake to Spirit Island.

 Hailing from the North Island, Katy spent 8 years working for Radio NZ as an announcer and audio engineer.
 Looking for a change, in 2015 she completed a Super Yacht crewing course in Warkworth, and worked as a deckhand on the Auckland ferries.
 Escaping the big city, Katy joined our Vista Cruise hosts in 2018.

-Bronwyn left the family farm in Southland (Mabel Bush, near Invercargill) to travel the world at the age of 23.
+Bronwyn left the family farm in Southland (Mabel Bush, Invercargill) to travel the world at the age of 23.
 Many years later, she returned after maritime adventures in the Mediterranean, Middle East and Australia.
-After the farm was sold in 2017, she chose Nelson as the next place to explore.
+When the family farm sold in 2017, she chose Nelson as the next place to explore.
 When she's not hosting guests on our passenger services on road or sea, she will be exploring the top of the south by foot, bicycle and kayak.